dhairyagothi/Samvidhan--Path/Frontend/public/docs/fundamental-duties-article-51A-h.md

 ---

 *This content is inspired by the values enshrined in the Constitution of India and supported by various educational and legal frameworks.*

+---

+*This content is reproduced from [www.legislative.gov.in](https://www.legislative.gov.in).
+All rights reserved.
+Special thanks to the legislative department.*